-It should be pointed but that in true parliamentary from of government as in practised in UK, India, Australia etc. The power of dissolution is given to the King or President at his discretion and he uses this power in accordance with well-established traditions and conventions of parliamentary system.
+It should be pointed but that in true parliamentary form of government as in practiced in UK, India, Australia etc. The power of dissolution is given to the King or President at his discretion and he uses this power in accordance with well-established traditions and conventions of the parliamentary system.
 But as mentioned earlier this discretionary power of the President was misused during the Pakistan period which created cabinet instability and rendered government unworkable.
 Taking this bitter experience into consideration the framers of the constitution of Bangladesh provide for strict provisions without leaving any scope for the president to act arbitrarily.

-It is also noteworthy that though the Twelfth Amendment has restored the conventional features of a parliamentary system as far as the powers of the President to dissolve parliament are concerned, that power has lost much of its importance due the barricade created by Articles 70 of the Constitution.
+It is also noteworthy that though the Twelfth Amendment has restored the conventional features of a parliamentary system as far as the powers of the President to dissolve parliament are concerned, that power has lost much of its importance due to the barricade created by Articles 70 of the Constitution.

 On the way to restoration of liberal democracy from the bondage of military autocracy the historic 5th Parliamentary Election was a milestone which was held under the Acting President Justice Sahabuddin Ahmed in 1991.
-An unprecedented degree of enthusiasm was shown by all quarters.
+An unprecedented degree of enthusiasm was shown in all quarters.
 The election was nationally and internationally recognised as free and fair.
 Winning majority seats in parliament the BNP formed government.
 But from the beginning of the BNP government the opposition parties in the parliament began to create pressure on the government so that it include provision for caretaker government in the Constitution.
 In 1993 first Jamat-i-Islam and the AL and JP submitted their respective Bills concerning caretaker government.
-Every Bill contained the same object-to make general elections free and fair and to make the whole process of election free from the government influence provision for caretaker government should be introduced in the Constitution.
+Every Bill contained the same object-to make general elections free and fair and to make the whole process of election free from the government influence provision for the caretaker government should be introduced in the Constitution.
 But this demand, of the opposition parties was treated by the government as unconstitutional and illegal.
-The Magura by election was the turning point for the movement of caretaker government.
+The Magura by election was the turning point for the movement of the caretaker government.
 It was this Magura by-election in which the government party BNP took resort to an unprecedented-malpractice and rigging.
 This election manipulation of BNP government, as reported by most important dailies, defeated even the Ershad’s election manipulation in 1988 and it has got a title of ‘Election Magura’ in the election politics of Bangladesh.
-Before this Magura incident all the opposition parties made walkout from parliament in protest of a statement made by Information Minister Nazmul Huda concerning.
+Before this Magura incident, all the opposition parties made walkout from parliament in protest of a statement made by Information Minister Nazmul Huda concerning.
 Hebron Killing’ issue of Israel.
-And they made commitment that they would not return to parliament if the Information Minister did not expunge his statement.
-To this boycotting of parliament ‘Magura election” malpractices provided an extra strength and now the opposition parties got their direct way of demanding that they would not go back to parliament till a ‘caretaker government’ Bill was introduced in the House.
-The government did not pay a heed to this demand.
+And they made a commitment that they would not return to parliament if the Information Minister did not expunge his statement.
+To this boycotting of parliament, ‘Magura election” malpractices provided extra strength and now the opposition parties got their direct way of demanding that they would not go back to parliament till a ‘caretaker government’ Bill was introduced in the House.
+The government did not pay heed to this demand.
 On 28th December, 1994 about 147 MPs resigned in protest.
-When the government proceeded to hold by-election in 142 vacant seats the political impasse took more outrageous condition leading to continuous country-wide strike.
-On 24th November, 1995 the government dissolved the 5th parliament and the 6th Parliamentary Election was scheduled on 15th February, 1996.
-But since the government did not pay any heed to the demand of caretaker government by the opposition, all the opposition parties boycotted election.
+When the government proceeded to hold a by-election in 142 vacant seats the political impasse took more outrageous condition leading to continuous country-wide strike.
+On 24th November, 1995 the government dissolved the 5th parliament and the 6th Parliamentary Election was scheduled on 15th February 1996.
+But since the government did not pay any heed to the demand of caretaker government by the opposition, all the opposition parties boycotted the election.
 The ruling party BNP proceeded to contest the election with sudden hand-picked parties as the military director Ershad did.
 The announcement of the result of the election added fuel to the fire-like opposition movement.
 All the opposition parties launched their country-wide non-cooperation movement and demanded the fall of the government as well as the dissolution of 6th parliament.
 The whole politico-economic condition of the country was leading to a complete civil war.
 Lastly finding no other the way out BNP government introduced the Caretaker Government Bill (the 13th Amendment of the Constitution) on 21st March at the first session of the 6th parliament.
 The Bill was passed on 26th March, Then the 6th parliament after 7 days of its life was dissolved on 30th March and Justice Habibur Rahman was appointed, as the Chief.
 Adviser of the Caretaker Government as envisaged in the 13th Amendment of the Constitution.

 The 13th Amendment of the Constitution

-This Amendment was passed with 268-0 votes on 26th March, 1996 and it became law on 28th March.
-The Amendment added a new Chapter (Chapter IIA : Non-Party Caretaker Government) in part IV of the Constitution with 5 new Articles (58A, 58B, 58C, 58D and 58E).
+This Amendment was passed with 268-0 votes on 26th March 1996 and it became law on 28th March.
+The Amendment added a new Chapter (Chapter IIA: Non-Party Caretaker Government) in part IV of the Constitution with 5 new Articles (58A, 58B, 58C, 58D and 58E).
 It also amendment Articles 61, 99, 123, 147, 152 and the Third Schedule of the Constitution.